Whitby: Transport

+Port

-Whitby is on the River Esk and has a port used for shipping to Europe, especially Scandinavia, and it mainly handles grain, steel products, timber and potash cargo.
+Whitby's port is used for shipping to Europe, especially Scandinavia, and mainly handles grain, steel products, timber and potash.
 Vessels limited to 3,000 tonnes deadweight tonnage can dock at the wharf, which is able to load or unload two ships simultaneously.
 As of 2004, 54000 sqft of dock space is used to store all-weather cargo, with a 17000 sqft warehouse.